hpe-storage/scod/docs/partners/rancher_labs/index.md

 *After a few moments the driver should be installed.
 The number of workloads depends on the cluster node count.*

 !!! note
     This is installs the driver with the default parameters which is the most common deployment option.
-Please see the official Helm chart [documentation](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver) for supported paramters.
+Please see the official Helm chart [documentation](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver) for supported parameters.

 #### Post install steps